hythm7/Pakku/README.md

 DESCRIPTION
 ===========

-Pakku is ...
+Pakku is package manager for `Raku`

 AUTHOR
 ======

-Haythem Elganiny <haythem.elganiny@moorecap.com>
+Haytham Elganiny <elganiny.haytham@gmail.com>

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2019 Haythem Elganiny
+Copyright 2019 Haytham Elganiny

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.